|Welcome | Log In|

 Dallas County Elections Department

 Registered Dallas County voters can find their precinct by entering their names in the "Voter Registration Information" database.
 Or, simply enter a street address.
-(Note: For further voter information, see our webpage called "Who represents me?")
+(Note: For further voter information, see "Who represents me?")

 DFW International is a coalition of over 1,600 North Texas immigrant, ethnic, and internationally focused civic, community and educational organizations.
 Resources include lists of local ethnic organizations, dance and music workshops and performers and a comprehensive guide to English as a Second Language (ESL) classes.